ssloy/neato-xv11-lidar/README.md

 ![](doc/ftdi.jpg)

+Note that the `LDS_RX` pin (the brown wire, more on the pinout below) is not used (I do not know and I do not want to flash the LIDAR).

 This repository contains an intentionally short C++ code that reads the steady flow the LIDAR sends to the host.
 Here is a screenshot of the output: